Managing DNS RecordsLearn how to add, verify, and remove DNS records for your domains on Vercel with this guide.

 This document will guide you through each of these options.

 On the dashboard, click on the Domains tab.
 From the Domains tab, click on a domain of your choice to view its Advanced Settings page.

-Once on the Advanced Settings page of your domain, fill out the DNS Record form and click on the Add button.
+Once on the Advanced Settings page of your domain, select the Enable Vercel DNS button to fill out the DNS Record form.
+Once complete, click on the Add button.

 You can then create a new DNS record with the following data:

 - Name: The prefix or location of the record.
 For www.example.com, the name argument would be www.

 - Type: Types can be

 - TTL: Default is 60 seconds.
 For advanced users, this value can be customized.

 - More: Some records will require more data.
 MX records, for example, will request "priority".

 Once DNS records have been changed, you may wish to check that these have been set correctly.
 There are many third-party tools that do this, such as DNS Checker and DNS Map - these show the state of your DNS records in different regions of the world.